-Leo Freire is a Brazilian born, New York City based drummer, music director, and producer.
-His touring experience has included shows throughout the United States, Europe, Asia, Africa, and Brazil.
-He has worked and performed with artists including:
+Leo Freire is a Brazilian born, New York City based drummer, music director, producer, and educator.
+His touring experience has included shows throughout North and South America, Europe, Asia, and Africa.
+These experiences have resulted in a growing expertise in creating Ableton Live controlled rigs for both performance backing tracks and for integrating pads, triggers, and other electronic instruments into live show setups.
+He has worked and performed with artists live and/or in-studio including:

 Recent tours have included the 37 date 2019 Wheatus Spring World Tour, through the UK, Germany, Netherlands, and South Africa and the 20 date 2018 Wheatus UK/Ireland tour, featuring a full direct support Theater run opening for British band "A".
 These shows included performances at distinguished venues, such as the London Shepherd's Bush Empire and Nottingham Rock City.
 Furthermore, he was also the drummer for the 39 date 2017 Wheatus UK/ European tour, which included 7 countries and ended with a performance at the 2017 Isle of Wight Festival.
 Other touring highlights have included drumming on Wheatus' 2016 18 date Arena tour supporting UK group Busted, which featured sold-out performances at some of the world's biggest selling venues such as the O2 Arena London, Glasgow SSE Hydro, Manchester Arena, and Wembley Arena.
 He was also a member of the 42 date 2015 Wheatus 15th anniversary European tour, in which he played drums for both headlining and support artists Wheatus and Mike Doughty, headlining festivals in Germany and Ireland, while also appearing on the Ray D'Arcy show, broadcasted to 500 thousand viewers, and featured live on Ireland's premiere TV network RTÉ One.